hylo-lang/GitBooks/Tour/subscripts.md

 ### Member subscripts

-Subscripts declaired in type declarations and extensions are called member subscripts.
+Subscripts declared in type declarations and extensions are called member subscripts.
 Just like methods, they receive an implicit receiver parameter.

 ```
 type Matrix3 {